beyond-z/development/README.md

 git push origin [some_branch]
 ```

-Login to github and open Pull Request against the parent beyond-z
+To get them back into the main codebase login to [github](https://github.com) in your browser and submit a Pull Request against the `beyond-z` repo you forked.
-repository that you forked from.

 Once the Pull Request is merged back to staging, you can delete your
 development branch: